Version history: |

 (See: connective module)

-@oriented<Equal>) is oriented (directed) or unoriented (symmetric).
-For example, the (oriented) defining equation home(father-of(John)) = Mexico City appears as follows:
+) is oriented (directed) or unoriented (symmetric).
+For example, the (oriented) defining equation home(father-of(John)) = Mexico City

 (See: equality module and Functional RuleML)